 Q: Will my mouthpiece play/sound different after it is plated?

-A: No; Plating is so thin it has to be measured in microns.
+A: No not really; Plating is so thin it has to be measured in microns.
 As a result, it doesn't change the tonal properties of a sax mouthpiece in any noticeable way.
 You'll probably notice more of a difference from the cleaning processes used to prepare the mouthpiece for plating than anything else, especially if the mouthpiece is old and poorly maintained.